juliasungg/DH-150-Project/assignment 5/README.md

 I will collect the data by recording her voice and transcribing it after.
 During the interview, I will have a pen and notebook on hand, to take notes of her behavior and any issues she points out or comments she makes.

 ## Tasks

+I asked some questions to understand the user a little better:

+- So can you tell me about how you got into Korean culture/entertainment?
+- What are the main reasons for using this website?
+- How often do you check into Korean entertainment?

 I watched the user perform some common tasks including:

 -  Skimming through the main page for the latest updates.
 -  Searching up a specific article about Parasite's nomination at the award ceremony.
+What do you specifically look for in these articles, the heading, the date, the content or the picture?
--  Reading about
+-

 I also asked questions regarding the user's behavior.

 -  How often do you log on to the internet to engage in the community?
 -  What are some of the main reasons you go online?
 -  Do you experience any inconveniences whileUnknown 0:01

+## Field Notes (refer to file attached in folder)

 ## Observations/Interesting Insights